7 Reasons You'll Fail As An Insurance Agent...

 If you need constant nurturing and hand-holding, the insurance business might not be for you.
 Successful insurance agents love their independence, while people who need to be nurtured want constant attention, and they need to be told they’re doing a great job.

 If you need constant encouragement and cultivation, it could be a sign that you’re not confident enough.
-Successful insurance agents tend to have tons of confidence that overcomes fears like call reluctance and drives them to close deals.
+Successful insurance agents tend to have tons of confidence to overcome fears like call reluctance and drives them to close deals

 Without a strong internal drive, your chances of success will be marginal at best.